Roger-505/doom_nexys/README.md

 - Xephyr
 - build-utils

-1. For Debian/Ubuntu hosts, issue the following command to install the above dependencies:
+1. For Debian/Ubuntu hosts that use a desktop environment that already relies on X11 (e.g. GNOME, KDE, Xfce), issue the following command to install the above dependencies:
     ```bash
     sudo apt install build-utils xserver-xephyr
     ```